mmercurio/dotfiles/README.md

 Although I don't yet use [Chezmoi's support for 1Password](https://www.chezmoi.io/user-guide/password-managers/1password/), I make heavy use of 1Password, including [1Password SSH Agent](https://developer.1password.com/docs/ssh/agent/) and accessing secrets from scripts using the [1Password CLI](https://developer.1password.com/docs/cli).
 I also tend to login remotely via SSH to both Linux and macOS systems, including sessions managed by [tmux](https://github.com/tmux/tmux).

-I've found that out of the box, 1Password SSH Agent and CLI don't provide the best user experience over SSH, especially when long-lived tmux sessions on are involved.
+I've found that out of the box, 1Password SSH Agent and CLI don't provide the best user experience over SSH, especially when long-lived tmux sessions are involved.

 ### Use Case